Urgent and emergency care

-In October 2013, the Prime Minister announced the £50m Challenge Fund to support GP practices to trial new and innovative ways of delivering GP services and making services more accessible to patients.
+In October 2013, the Prime Minister announced the £50m Access Fund to support GP practices to trial new and innovative ways of delivering GP services and making services more accessible to patients.

-Twenty sites were awarded money from the Challenge Fund in April 2014 and a number of the sites include community pharmacy within the proposed developments.
-PSNC is supporting networking and information sharing between the LPCs in those areas.
-Further information on the Prime Minister’s Challenge Fund can be found by clicking here.
+Twenty sites were awarded money from the Fund in April 2014 and a number of the sites include community pharmacy within the proposed developments.
+PSNC supported networking and information sharing between the LPCs in those areas.
+Further information on the Prime Minister’s GP Access Fund can be found by clicking here.

 Role and establishment of urgent and emergency care networks

 In June 2015, NHS England published Role and establishment of urgent and emergency care networks, which forms part of a suite of guidance documents and tools entitled Transforming Urgent and Emergency Care Services in England.
 These documents promote best practice and support commissioners and providers in achieving a fundamental shift towards new ways of working and models of care.

 Urgent and Emergency Care Networks are based on the geographies required to give strategic oversight of urgent and emergency care on a regional footprint, ensuring that patients with more serious or life threatening emergencies receive treatment in centres with the right facilities and expertise, while also ensuring that individuals can have their urgent care needs met locally by services as close to home as possible.

 System Resilience Groups (SRGs) will retain responsibility for ensuring the effective delivery of urgent care in their area, in coordination with an overall urgent and emergency care strategy agreed through the regional Urgent and Emergency Care Network.